Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Conclusion

-Furthermore, in the moderately rotating simulations with a coronal envelope and in slower rotating simulations with and without coronal envelope we find the generation of a weak near-surface shear layer at low latitudes.
+Furthermore, in the cases with $\Ot=5$ and a coronal envelope, as well as in all runs with $\Ot=3$, we find the generation of a weak near-surface shear layer at low latitudes.
 We have related this generation to a change of sign in the meridional Reynolds stress tensor component $Q_{r\theta}$ near the surface in these runs.
 This component contributes to the meridional $\Lambda$ effect and turns out to be non-zero in all simulations.
-Additionally, we have shown that the radial gradient of $Q_{r\theta}$ and $Q_{rr}$ as well as the latitudinal gradient of $Q_{\theta\theta}$ are important near the surface to balance against differential rotation and the baroclinic term.
-A change of sign in these terms can be associated with the generation of a near surface shear layer.
+Additionally, we have shown that the radial gradients of $Q_{r\theta}$ and $Q_{rr}$ as well as the latitudinal gradient of $Q_{\theta\theta}$ are important near the surface to balance against differential rotation and the baroclinic term.
+A change of sign in these terms can be associated with the generation of a near-surface shear layer.

 The coronal envelope serves as a free top boundary for the magnetic field.
-We find that the dynamo properties are generally strongly influenced by the choice of boundary condition.
-In all the simulations a toroidal field tends to form preferentially near the surface of the convection zone but it is pushed down by a radial field boundary condition.
+We find that the dynamo properties are generally strongly influenced by the choice of boundary conditions.
+This can be particularly important when the magnetic field is strong near the boundary, as was seen recently in connection with the latitudinal boundary condition for simple $\alpha^2$ mean-field dynamos \citep{CBKK16} in the wedge geometry that we consider here too.
+In all of our simulations a toroidal field tends to form preferentially near the surface of the convection zone but it is pushed down by a radial field boundary condition.
 However, with the radial field boundary condition, the field is only radial over a few grid points below the boundary; otherwise it is distributed for all simulations isotropically within the convection zone.
-As in \cite{WKKB14}, we compare the migration of the mean toroidal magnetic field with the predicted propagation direction of $\alpha\Omega$ dynamo wave following the \emph{Parker--Yoshimura rule}.
+As in \cite{WKKB14}, we compare the migration of the mean toroidal magnetic field with the predicted propagation direction of the $\alpha\Omega$ dynamo wave following the Parker--Yoshimura rule.
 It turns out that this rule can explain all the different migration directions found in our simulations.
 This is a remarkable result given the variety of the simulations.